 Explore La Boqueria Market

 The market can be found on the east side of La Rambla.
-La Boqueria has been the city’s best market since ever!
+La Boqueria has been the city’s best market ever!
 You’ll find fresh fruit, meat, veggies, seafood in there, as well as sweets, tons of crafted chocolate, and fresh juices.
 I’m really obsessed with those fresh juices!
+If you’re already there, don’t miss trying some churros in Barcelona!

 Also, you can try some nice street food or sip at a stall a glass of wine, gin tonic, whatever you fancy.
 If anybody’s asking me, La Boqueria is something you must add to your Barcelona itinerary!